Hunted (2015 TV series): Series 6 (2025)

 This series aired from 5 January 2025.
-The series was filmed in 2023 and was expected to air in early 2024 but broadcast was delayed due to external circumstances regarding one of the contestants.
+The series was filmed in 2023 and was expected to air in early 2024 but broadcast was delayed (possibly due to external circumstances related to the firing of competitor Giovanni Pernice from Strictly Come Dancing).
 The celebrities below competed in the sixth series.
 They were released on the Mid-Norfolk Railway between Dereham and Wymondham shortly after Yaxham station and the extraction point was Burgh Island in Devon.